 Can a beginner make this crochet beanie hat pattern?

 Yes!
-This pattern is designed for beginners.
-It uses only basic double crochet stitches and post stitches, with simple color changes.
-If you can follow step-by-step instructions, you can make this hat.
+This pattern is designed for beginners and uses only basic double crochet stitches and simple post stitches with easy-to-follow instructions.

 Do I need to cut the yarn for each stripe?

-No. You don’t need to fasten off after each round.
-Instead, carry the unused yarn up the inside of the hat until you need it again.
-This keeps your work neat and saves time.
+No. You’ll carry the unused yarn up the inside of the hat, which keeps your work neat and saves time.

 What sizes are included in the pattern?